shawna-p/mysterious-messenger/docs/text-messages.rst

 The main way of writing text messages is with a special ``compose text`` CDS that looks like the following example::

     compose text s real_time:
-        r "Hi, [name]."
+        s "Hi, [name]."
-        r "I wanted to show you how text messages work." r "Send a reply if you got this message okay!" label example_reply_1
+        s "I wanted to show you how text messages work." s "Send a reply if you got this message okay!" label example_reply_1

 The ``compose text`` CDS takes several options, which are explained below.